When and why did you join the industry?

 Name someone famous you’d like to travel with and a destination you’d like to go with them.

-What direction do you see the industry heading in, in the next five to ten years?
+What direction do you see the tour industry heading towards in the near future?